Adrian Fenty: Mayor of the District of Columbia (2007–2011)

 The Fenty administration also overhauled District agencies for efficiency.
-His choice of a woman for police chief, Cathy Lanier, received media attention.
+His choice of a woman, Cathy Lanier, for police chief received media attention.
 Under Fenty, Lanier added police officers to the streets and expanded community policing initiatives, for example, "beefing up" the policy of accepting anonymous text message tips from local residents to cut down on potential retaliation.
 The homicide rate in the District dropped 25% in 2009; the homicide closure rate rose to 70%. with Fenty reporting that homicides were at their "lowest level since 1964" and that "both violent crimes and property crimes" had experienced a double-digit decline.

 Fenty championed development efforts including renovating libraries, parks and recreation centers.
 Under Fenty, 16 neighborhood and school playgrounds were opened and nine play courts and fields were completed.
 The District's largest shopping center, the DC USA Shopping Center, and the Camp Simms retail development were opened, and thousands of affordable housing units were established or renovated.
 The "Housing First" program to provide permanent supportive housing for the district's homeless was begun.
 The backlog of Child Protective Services (CPS) investigations was reduced by improving the retention of social workers, building an experienced leadership team, and increasing the recruitment of social workers to fill vacancies.
 Additionally, the Fenty administration improved the delivery of emergency medical services and expanded health care coverage for the uninsured.
 It also finalized the sale of Greater Southeast Community Hospital (now United Medical Center) in a public-private partnership that kept the facility open.

 In December 2009, Fenty signed the Religious Freedom and Civil Marriage Equality Act of 2009 to legalize same-sex marriage in the District of Columbia.

 While serving as mayor, Fenty was a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by New York City mayor Michael Bloomberg and Boston mayor Thomas Menino.
-Fenty was known to carry three BlackBerry devices: one directly connected him to the police chief, the second was for other district business, and the third was for personal matters.
+Fenty was known to carry three BlackBerry devices: one directly connecting him to the police chief, the second for other district business, and the third for personal matters.